mentalclear/100-days-of-sql/r1-log.md

 ### R1D35
 Day 35 of #100DaysOfSQL
 Working on Chapter 17 from the book "Learning SQL, 3rd Edition".
-Learning about PArtitioning for Large Databases.
+Learning about Partitioning for Large Databases.
 That looks super interesting.
 #MySQL, #PostgreSQL, #SQL

 ### R1D36